Michael W. Smith: Contemporary Christian albums (2004–2010)

-Smith's album, Healing Rain, was released in 2004 and debuted at No. 11 on the Billboard Hot 200 Chart.
+Smith's album, Healing Rain, was released in 2004 and debuted at No. 11 on the Billboard 200 Chart.
 The title track rose to No. 1 on the Radio & Records Charts and a music video for the song was released.
 The album combines the pop style of his previous recordings with the religious feel of his two live worship albums.
 It was also nominated for a Grammy Award for Best Pop/Contemporary Gospel Album.
 In 2006 he released Stand, which is similar to Healing Rain (2004) in style and genre but with more Christian-themed songs.
 Also in 2006, Smith did the score and soundtrack to the film The Second Chance, which he also starred in.
 He also released a single from the soundtrack album, "All in the Serve".

 In October 2007, he released his third Christmas album, It's a Wonderful Christmas.
 On June 20, 2008, Smith recorded his third live Worship album at the Lakewood Church in Houston, Texas, titled A New Hallelujah.
 It was released in October 2008.
 That same month he began a tour with Steven Curtis Chapman.
 In September 2010, he released Wonder, which follows the CCM style of Healing Rain (2004) and Stand (2006).